The Suntory Group has been conducting Natural Water Sanctuary Projects in order to preserve water resources and biodiversity.

 Many Group employees and their families participated in the first-hand experience with forestry as a volunteer activity in the Natural Water Sanctuaries up until 2013.

 In 2014, we started to have all Group employees take part in the first-hand experience with forestry training to cultivate understanding by allowing each and every one of our employees to experience the Suntory Coexisting with Nature values themselves.
-By 2016, the third year of the programme, the cumulative number of participating employees was over 6,000 people.
+A total of roughly 7,100 people have participated up until now.

 Expanding Communication Through Environmental Advertising and Websites